 The US-China collaboration team, responsibility and publication policy

 In response to this RFA, we have selected researchers from both US and Chinese institutions to form a collaborative team to work together for the aims listed above.
 The US side includes Drs.
-Xiangning Chen and Kenneth Kendler of Virginia Commonwealth University, and Dr. Momiao Xiong of University of Texas Health Science Center at Houston.
+Xiangning Chen and Kenneth Kendler of Virginia Commonwealth University, and Dr. Momiao Xiong at the University of Texas Health Science Center at Houston.
 Drs.
 Chen and Kendler both serve as principle investigators for this application.
-The Chinese side includes Dr. Lin He of Shanghai Jiao Tong University and … [Lin, please supply other investigators if any].
+The Chinese side includes Dr. Lin He at the Shanghai Jiao Tong University and … [Lin, please supply other investigators if any].
 Dr. He will serve as the principle investigator on the Chinese side.

 During the preparation of this application, investigators from both sides have had extensive discussions on the design of studies proposed, and agreed to share the resources necessarily to accomplish the goals.
 Our plan to share the resources and workload includes: